OptimalDesignLab/PumiInterface.jl/README.md

 # PUMI.jl
+This fork has been merged into the OptimalDesignLab/PUMI.jl repo.
+Use that repo for the most up to date version of this code.
+Use of this repo is deprecated.

 this fork of PUMI.jl is for my Finite Element Programming assignment.
 Hopefully some of these changes are useful and will be merged back into the master branch.